danconley/ChordSongs1/README.md

 If you'd like, I can add unit tests for `lib/songs.ts` or continue migrating the project to TypeScript—tell me which and I'll implement it.

+CI
+--

+This project includes a basic GitHub Actions workflow that runs typechecking, tests, and a production build on push/PR to main.
+See `.github/workflows/ci.yml`.

 ## Suggested TODOs

 If you're continuing work on this project, here is a prioritized list of small-to-medium tasks that will improve stability, DX, and test coverage.
 Each item is intentionally scoped to be fast to implement and low-risk.